 It’s hard to believe, but there was once a time when superhero movies weren’t a staple genre in Hollywood.
-Back in 1989, Warner Bros. gave Tim Burton a bunch of money to make Batman – and when the movie became a hit, the superhero film was finally seen as a viable product.
-This paved the way to where we are today.
+Back in 1989, Warner Bros. gave Tim Burton a bunch of money to make Batman – and 25 years ago today that film opened in theaters, kickstarting a whole new generation of superhero movies while also revolutionizing the ways those films are marketed to the public.

-All of that makes this nearly 30-minute British documentary on the original Batman really interesting from a historical standpoint.
+This nearly 30-minute British documentary on the original Batman is really interesting from a historical standpoint.
 It’s funny to watch people like Michael Keaton and Kim Basinger talk about Batman and superhero movies like they’re this amazing new concept that's going to wow the world since we now spend countless hours a day talking about upwards of 15 different comic book movies.
 They were right, though – Batman certainly ushered in the modern era of comic movies.

 MORE FROM AROUND THE WEB: